-"And as He passed by".
-The Greek indicates that this incident happened right on the heels of Jesus' departure from the temple in 8:59.
+Vss.
+1-5 - And as He passed by -- The Greek indicates that this incident happened right on the heels of His departure from the temple in 8:59.
 There is no indication of a break in thought or in location.
-Thus, this healing of the blind man, and his report of the event to the Pharisees, served as another powerful sign to substantiate the claims of Jesus from chapter eight.
-"He saw a man blind from birth."
-The setting for the demonstration of power.
-"We must work the works of Him who sent Me...
-While I am in the world, I am the light of the world" (vss.
-4,5) -- This latter phrase harks back to 8:12, the beginning of His dialogue with the Pharisees that continued through the end of the chapter.
+Thus, this healing of the blind man, and his report of the event to the Pharisees, served as a powerful sign to substantiate the claims Jesus had just made in chapter eight.
+He saw a man blind from birth -- The setting for the demonstration of power.
+We must work the works of Him who sent Me...
+While I am in the world, I am the light of the world. -- This latter phrase harks back to 8:12, the beginning of His dialogue with the Pharisees that continued through the end of the chapter.
 This was undoubtedly on Jesus' mind as he saw the blind man.
-This particular "work of Him who sent Me" was meant to demonstrate in action what had been communicated in words.
+This work "of Him who sent Me" was meant to demonstrate in action what had been communicated in words.

-"He made clay... and applied the clay to his eyes" (vss.
-6).
-The Greek for "applied" is epechrisen, meaning "He anointed upon, rubbed on, or smeared on", from the same root word as "Christ".
+Vs. 6 - He made clay... and applied the clay to his eyes -- The Greek for "applied" is epechrisen, meaning "He anointed upon, rubbed on, or smeared on", from the same root word as "Christ".
 The Anointed One made an anointing mixture from his own spittle, and then anointed the eyes of the blind man with this clay-like mud.
 Jesus not uncommonly used means such as this in healing, probably both to set apart the afflicted area and to symbolize the working of the Holy Spirit (e.g., Mk.
 7:31-37; 8:22-26).
 It certainly would have helped the recipient focus their attention on what was taking place in their body, and help them to expect and notice the working of God.
 There was also an element of Jesus' identification with that person, and with what He saw that the Father was doing.
 His actions dramatically indicate what He was expecting, as well.

-"Go, wash in the pool of Siloam," Jesus told him (vs. 7).
-In order to go to the pool of Siloam, this blind man would have to travel through the city almost a half mile!
+Vs. 7 - Go, wash in the pool of Siloam -- In order to go to the pool of Siloam, this blind man would have to travel through the city almost a half mile.
 Obviously, this was a test of the man's faith.
 Cf. II Kg.
 5:1-14.
-"He went away and washed, and came back seeing."
-By this time, Jesus would have been long gone.
+He went away and washed, and came back seeing. -- By this time, Jesus would have been long gone.

-In vss.
-8-12, we have the former blind man's testimony to his neighbors.
+Vss.
+8-12 - The former blind man's testimony to his neighbors.
 From vss.
 8 & 9, we can see that he did not look exactly the same as he had, for there was some difficulty in being convinced that it truly was him.
-Remember, he had been born blind, something easily recognizable at a glance.
-He must have had an obvious facial disfigurement from birth that was now gone!
 There was enough similarity that some quickly recognized him.
 Others thought he just resembled the man.
-We also discover from their dialogue that he had been sitting by the temple in order to beg alms from people passing by.
+We also discover from their dialogue that he had been sitting by the Temple in order to beg alms from people passing by.
 (Now he will work for his living.)
-"He kept saying, 'I am the one.'"
-It took repeated, emphatic insistence by the man to convince them of his identity.
+He kept saying, "I am the one." -- It took repeated emphatic insistence by the man to convince them of his identity.
 Having established that, they ask him what happened.
 He related the story.
-"The man who is called Jesus..."
-Unlike the lame man by the pool, he knew who had healed Him (Cf. 5:13).
-Being by the temple gate, he would have been more aware of what people talked about, and may have even heard Jesus teach in the temple courts, whereas the man lying by the pool had been more isolated.
-"Where is He?"
-In response to the neighbors' inquiry, he had to say that he did not know where Jesus had gone.
+The man who is called Jesus -- Unlike the lame man by the pool, he knew who had healed Him (Cf. 5:13).
+Being by the Temple gate, he would have been more aware of what people talked about, and may have even heard Jesus teach in the Temple courts, whereas the man lying by the pool had been more isolated.
+Where is He? -- In response to the neighbors' inquiry, he had to say that he did not know where Jesus had gone.